Welcome to Parka Blogs!

-Parka Blogs started as a personal blog about random musing.
-It has since evolved to feature more of artbooks and art products.
-The artbooks are mostly related to animation, movie and comics.
+Parka Blogs started as a personal blog but has since evolved to feature more art products and artbooks relating to animation, movie and comics.

 Often, when you're buying books online or even in bookstores, you can't see what's inside.
 You can't buy what you can't see.
 That's especially true for art books, because art is subjective to the individual.
 I realised there were readers, just like me, trying to figure out what's inside these books.

 The purpose of the reviews is to help readers make informed purchases.
 The mission statement of the blog is to make sure you know exactly what you're buying..

 Fun fact: I've been chased out of libraries before because I was caught taking photos of pages from artbooks.
 Apparently you can't use cameras in the libraries but you can pay to use their photocopying machines.